ScorpionFiko/eat-my-page/README.md

 No special installation requirements.
 Simply visit https://scratch.mit.edu/projects/868076415 to use the application.
 Please note, since the game uses over 500 sprites, you may need to reload the page.

+To load the application from source code:
+1. Go to ``` /assets/code ``` and download the sb3 files to your computer
+2. Open the Scratch Studio
+3. Click on ``` File-->Load form your computer ```
+4. Navigate to the sb3 files that you downloaded from step 1
+5. Click ``` Yes ``` if you get a prompt about replacing contents of the project.

 back to [Table of Contents](#table-of-contents)